epam/edp-install/docs/operator-guide/install-keycloak.md

 * [Helm](https://helm.sh) version 3.6.0 is installed.
 Please refer to the [Helm page](https://github.com/helm/helm/releases/tag/v3.6.0) on GitHub for details.

 !!! note
-    EDP team is using a helm chart from the [codecentric](https://github.com/codecentric/helm-charts/tree/master/charts/keycloak) repository, but other repositories can be used as well (e.g. [bitnami](https://github.com/bitnami/charts/tree/master/bitnami/keycloak/)).
+    EDP team is using a helm chart from the [codecentric](https://github.com/codecentric/helm-charts/tree/master/charts/keycloakx) repository, but other repositories can be used as well (e.g. [Bitnami](https://github.com/bitnami/charts/tree/master/bitnami/keycloak/)).

-## Installation
+    Before installing Keycloak, it is necessary to install a [PostgreSQL database](https://www.postgresql.org/download/).

 !!! info
     It is also possible to install Keycloak using the Helmfile.
 For details, please refer to the [Install via Helmfile](./install-via-helmfile.md#deploy-keycloak) page.

+## PostgreSQL Installation

-To install Keycloak, follow the steps below:
+To install PostgreSQL, follow the steps below:

 1. Check that a security namespace is created.
 If not, run the following command to create it: